 Sue Lovegrove travelled to Antarctica in the summer of 03/04 as the recipient of an Antarctic Arts fellowship.
 Sue is a Tasmanian visual artist, based in Longford.
 She has a PhD in Visual Art from ANU and has had her work purchased by national public and corporate institutions such as the National Gallery of Victoria, Parliament House, the ACT Legislative Assembly and the Macquarie Bank in Melbourne.
-She is highly regarded by the arts community as an emerging talent, capable of translating and layering natural forms (geological, microbial, paleobotanical etc) into beautiful and meaningful works.
+She is highly regarded by the arts community, capable of translating and layering natural forms (geological, microbial, paleobotanical etc) into beautiful and meaningful works.

 Sue proposed a project culminating in a series of 15 to 20 paintings, to be exhibited in Hobart and Victoria, lectures at universities (RMIT, Victorian College of the Arts, Canberra School of Art and the University of Tasmania) and articles for art journals.